dannyvoid/dither-boy-ffmpeg/manual_install.md

 1. Download [ffmpeg-macos.zip](https://github.com/dannyvoid/dither-boy-ffmpeg/releases/download/ffmpeg-v1.0.0/ffmpeg-macos.zip)
 2. Extract `ffmpeg`
-3. Put it here (create the folder if needed):
+3. Put it here (create the folder if needed) (it should end up as a file named ffmpeg inside the ffmpeg/ folder:

-   `~/Library/Application Support/Dither Boy/ffmpeg/ffmpeg`
+   `~/Library/Application Support/Dither Boy/ffmpeg/`

 4. In Terminal: